weaviate/weaviate-io/developers/weaviate/config-refs/schema/multi-vector.md

   language="py"
 />

-In this example, each data object has three properties, `question`, `answer`, and `category`.
-When Weaviate imports the data, the schema specifies how to handle each properties.
 Data values can be stored as properties, vectors or both.
+In this example, each data object has two named vectors, `jeopardy_questions_vector` and `jeopardy_answers_vector`.
+Each object also has three properties, `question`, `answer`, and `category`.
+The schema specifies how Weaviate manages your data.

 | Data field | Property | Vectorizer |
 | :-- | :-- | :-- |